johny579/uBlock-Filter-List-Cleaner/README.md

 - Simple & Polished Modern User Interface with Dark Theme

 # Contributing #
-To edit its source code, unpackage it using (TurboWarp Unpackager)[https://turbowarp.github.io/unpackager/].
+To edit its source code, unpackage it using [TurboWarp Unpackager](https://turbowarp.github.io/unpackager/).